✅ SOFA-2 Score (2025 Update‼️): Modern Sequential Organ Failure Assessment for ICU

 🔹 RRT criteria specification:

-The score defines RRT criteria to standardize the 4-point assignment: creatinine > 1.2 mg/dL or oliguria (< 0.3 mL/kg/h for > 6 hours) PLUS either severe hyperkalemia (K⁺ ≥ 6.0 mmol/L) OR severe metabolic acidosis (pH ≤ 7.20 with HCO₃⁻ ≤ 12 mmol/L).
+The score defines specific RRT criteria to standardize the maximum point assignment: this includes creatinine elevation or oliguria PLUS either severe hyperkalemia OR severe metabolic acidosis.
 This clarification enables consistent scoring even in settings where RRT is unavailable or its use is delayed for non-medical reasons.

 🔹 Chronic RRT guidance: